christiancheng/VehicleDB/README.md

 This is a solution to provide CRUD operations (Create, Read, Update, and Delete) for a Vehicle entity.
 It is implemented using the Grails framework.

 ## What is Grails?
-Grails is a MVC framework that runs on the Groovy language (which is based on Java).
+Grails is an MVC framework that runs on the Groovy language (which is based on Java).

 ## Prerequisites
 Grails should be installed in order to run this application.
 There are two ways to install Grails: